fooltowise/NeroNotes/Nero's Notes/CSU Q&A August 2020.md

 **Question**

-Speaking of Mark Miller making investments, he joined the board of CMG (Computer Modeling Group), which on the surface looks like a CSI type business and potential prospective CSI acquisition.
-Would appreciate some color on how that went down (i.e was permission sought/granted by the board).
+Speaking of Mark Miller making investments, he joined the board of CMG (Computer Modelling Group), which on the surface looks like a CSI type business and potential prospective CSI acquisition.
+Would appreciate some colour on how that went down (i.e was permission sought/granted by the board).
 This invites question about CSI execs serving on external boards ‐ is there a policy on this in place?
 Would a CSI exec being on a board nullify said company from consideration?

 **MHL Response**